 If, on the other hand, you pay your medical premiums out of your own pocket, you're allowed to deduct those costs as part of the medical expenses deduction.
-However, the medical expenses deduction is limited to only the expenses that exceed a certain percentage of your adjusted gross income -- 10 percent for the 2013 tax year.
+However, the medical expenses deduction is limited to only the expenses that exceed a certain percentage of your adjusted gross income – 7.5 percent for the 2017 and 2018 tax years.
 So, if you're not itemizing or expenses don't add up to the threshold percentage of your AGI, you won't get any deduction.

 If you're paying out of pocket because you're self-employed, you might be in for a bigger tax break.
 As long as you're not eligible for coverage under an employer plan, or a spouse or dependent's employer plan, you can deduct your premiums as an adjustment to income rather then use the medical expenses deduction.
 Not only do you not have to itemize, but there's no AGI threshold you have to surpass to get a benefit.
 However, your deduction can't exceed your net self-employment income for the year.

 Unfortunately for taxpayers without employer paid health insurance or an employer-sponsored plan, your insurance premiums still get hit by payroll taxes or self-employment taxes.
 If your premiums are paid through a salary reduction agreement, your employer doesn't withhold payroll taxes from the value of the premiums.
 But, if you pay them out of pocket and deduct them as part of the medical expenses deduction, you still pay the payroll taxes or self-employment taxes on the income.